The Trust Board is led by the Chairman and has executive and non-executive members.

 The Chairman and Non-Executives are appointed by the Council of Governors for a specific period of time.
 The Chief Executive and all Executive Directors are appointed on permanent contracts by the Trust Board.

-An executive director is an appointed member of staff who jointly oversee the activities of Tameside NHS Foundation Trust
+An Executive Director is an appointed member of staff who jointly oversee the activities of Tameside and Glossop Integrated Care NHS Foundation Trust

 The Chief Executive and all Executive Directors are appointed on permanent contracts by the Trust Board.
 The Chairman and Non-Executive Directors were appointed by the NHS Commissioner for a specified period of time.
 However, the Council of Members became responsible for the appointment and removal of the Chair and other Non-Executive Directors from the date of authorisation as a Foundation Trust.